 Camilla is passionate about memoir as an agent for radical social change.
-She is presently revising her memoir, TREETOPS AND THE BUDDHIST MONKS ACROSS THE ROAD: A Memoir of Interspirituality, in which she asks subversive questions in the hope you will stop and think and perhaps question if your beliefs are serving your growth and healing.
-Her writing incorporates a variety of spiritual concepts, ideas, and principles from both Eastern and Western religions.
-She also tells an engaging story and is the author of: The Mini Book of Mindfulness (Running Press/Hachette, 2016).
+She is in the process of revising her memoir, TREETOPS AND THE BUDDHIST MONKS ACROSS THE ROAD: A Memoir of Interspirituality.
+Her engaging story subversively weaves in spiritual ideas from both Eastern and Western world faith traditions.
+She is also the author of: The Mini Book of Mindfulness (Running Press/Hachette, 2016).

 The central questions infusing her writing are:

 HOW DOES ONE LIVE THE HUMAN EXPERIENCE AS A SPIRITUAL BEING (without getting hung up on religious dogma) and HOW DOES ONE TRANSMUTE ADVERSITY INTO SPIRITUAL GROWTH?

-Her most significant influences include the work of: interfaith minister, Reverend Doctor Stephanie Rutt; Tosha Silver, astrologer and author of 'Outrageous Openness: Letting the Divine Take the Lead,' and 'It's Not Your Money'; Tibetan Buddhist nun Pema Chodron; Dakini Lama Tsultrim Allione; vulnerability and shame researcher Brené Brown; and Vietnamese Buddhist monk Thich Nhat Hahn.
+Her most significant influences include the work of: interfaith minister, Reverend Doctor Stephanie Rutt; Tosha Silver, astrologer and author of 'Outrageous Openness: Letting the Divine Take the Lead,' and 'It's Not Your Money'; Tibetan Buddhist nun Pema Chodron; vulnerability and shame researcher Brené Brown; and Vietnamese Buddhist monk Thich Nhat Hahn.